-Programs that provide temporary emergency shelter for women who have experienced domestic violence/abuse, and for their children.
+Programs that provide temporary emergency shelter for individuals, primarily women, who have experienced domestic violence/abuse, and for their children.
 Such facilities usually provide in-house individual, group and family counselling and the full range of secondary services related to domestic violence including referral to appropriate resources.
-Also included are similar facilities for battered men and those that can accommodate both men and women.
+Also included are similar facilities for battered men and those that can accommodate both men and women, where they are available.

 Programs that provide a temporary place to stay (usually three days to two weeks), generally in dormitory-style facilities with very little privacy, for people who have no permanent housing.
 Also included are programs that provide motel vouchers for people who are homeless.